angelgravel/enroute/README.md

 ## Background

 We are going to build a game inspired by the board game Ticket to Ride.
-The game can be played by 2-5 players and the goal of the game is to collect points by building train rail routes on a map.
+The game can be played by 2-5 players and the goal of the game is to collect points by building train Track routes on a map.
 The player with the highest score at the end of the game wins.
 Points can be collected through:

-- Building a rail route between two destinations on the map
+- Building a Track route between two destinations on the map
 - Completing a path between to destinations given on a Destination Card
 - Hold the longest path
 - (Train stations kept at end of the game)

-When a player has less than 3 rails left, the final round begins.
+When a player has less than 3 Tracks left, the final round begins.
 The game ends when that same player finishes it’s turn of the final round.

 ## Functionalities